ChiaraBachechi/roadRouting/Cycleways_and_Footways/README.md

 - _fcw_ name of the file where to save crossing ways data (this file will be created by the script and automatically placed in the import folder of neo4j)
 - _fsn_ name of the file where to save the street nodes graph with extention '.graphml' (this file will be created by the script and automatically placed in the import folder of neo4j)
 - _fcl_ name of the file where are already stored cycleways data or where to save the cycleways data
+- _fnb_ name of the file where to save neighborhood data

 to get only cycleways in a file named cycleways.json:
 ````shell command